 Art captured my heart at a very young age while watching my grandma, Barbara Garrels, create beautiful oil paintings.
 I credit her as the most influential person as I aspired to become a professional artist myself.
 I eventually pursued a Bachelor of Fine Arts Degree in Interior Design, which I received in 2008.
 I then began working in the interior design field right out of school.

 I hadn't put my art skills to work for several years out of college, but after gifting my cousin with a drawing I did of her daughter in 2011, I began to receive other custom requests.
 From there, I have sold my work at the following events and locations:

 - Art in the Park during Midwest Old Threshers

-Art is my way of sharing fond memories of a childhood growing up in the Midwest and the comforting feelings of home and family.
-In my Midwest-inspired collection you will find full watercolor paintings, charcoal drawings and pieces of mixed mediums using charcoal, chalk, watercolors and acrylic paints all together.
-This results in a bold and detailed representation of imagery that hopefully encourages the viewer to recall their own experiences of living in or growing up in the Midwest.
+Art is my way of sharing fond memories of a childhood growing up in the Midwest and the comforting feelings of home.
+In my Midwest-inspired collection I use individual and combined mediums of watercolor, acrylic, charcoal and chalk.
+This results in a bold and detailed representation of imagery that hopefully encourages the viewer to recall their own experiences of living in the Midwest.